fbpx

 While Melody the clown had just about everyone on their feet dancing before lunch was served.

-For anyone thinking about volunteering, there are CVS opportunities available across the region in Bundaberg, Monto, Gayndah, Childers and Gin Gin.
+For anyone thinking about volunteering, there are ACVVS opportunities available across the region in Bundaberg, Monto, Gayndah, Childers and Gin Gin.

-Regardless of skill set, CVS love engaging with people with varied backgrounds and welcome all volunteers as valued members of our team.
+Regardless of skill set, ACVVS love engaging with people with varied backgrounds and welcome all volunteers as valued members of our team.

 Desley and Doug Kuhn could be a recruitment poster-couple for the volunteer army.
 They got into it for all the right reasons and simply love what they do.

-Desley and Doug Kuhn are incredibly happy CVS volunteers
+Desley and Doug Kuhn are incredibly happy ACVVS volunteers

 “We pretty much just fell into volunteering,” Desley said during Volunteer Week.
 “I was visiting a friend and Charmaine asked if I would visit someone else as well.
 Doug kind of just got ‘dragged along’.”